faerlin-developer/fractal-animation-server/README.md

 __API-driven__: Users can request animated fractals via RESTful endpoints.
 At present, the only supported fractal is the Julia set.
 The resulting animation is returned in MP4 format, showing how the Julia set evolves as parameters vary.

-__Microservice Architecture__: The system is built as a set of Python-based microservices running inside a Kubernetes cluster, orchestrated with `Traefik` as the ingress controller.
+__Microservice Architecture__: The system is built as a set of Python-based microservices running inside a `Kubernetes` cluster, orchestrated with `Traefik` as the ingress controller.
 User requests are received via REST endpoints, queued in `Redis` queue for processing, and handled by worker services that generate Julia set animations.
-User and task metadata information are persisted in Postgres, while the rendered MP4 files are stored in `MinIO` (object storage service).
+User and task metadata information are persisted in `Postgres`, while the rendered MP4 files are stored in `MinIO` (object storage service).
 Users can retrieve their completed fractal animations directly from object storage via pre-signed URLs.

 __Extensible architecture__: Easily extendable with new fractal types (e.g. Burning Ship, Newton fractals).